Remèdes rapides et naturels contre les reflux gastriques

 Fennel seeds have long been used as a natural remedy for digestive upsets.
 Chewing a few fennel seeds after meals can help relieve reflux symptoms.

-Drinking licorice root infusions
+Drink licorice root infusions

 Licorice root tea can help protect the lining of the esophagus and reduce inflammation associated with acid reflux.
 Simply steep a teaspoon of dried licorice root in hot water for a few minutes, then strain and drink.